What Is Actual Malice: Defamation Law Definitions

 What Is Actual Malice?
 Case Study: New York Times Co. v.
 Sullivan

-One of the most famous United States Supreme Court defamation cases, New York Times Co. v.
+One of the most famous United States Supreme Court cases, New York Times Co. v.
 Sullivan – 1964, established “actual malice” as a parameter in slander and libel lawsuits filed by public figures.

 On March 29, 1960 the New York Times ran a full-page advertisement, in support of Dr. Martin Luther King, Jr., called “Heed Their Rising Voices.”

 The ad claimed Alabama police had arrested King seven times when he’d only been arrested four times.
-Offended by the mistake, and even though the ad didn’t mention him name, then Montgomery public safety commissioner L.B.
+Offended by the mistake, and even though the ad didn’t mention him by name, then Montgomery public safety commissioner L.B.
 Sullivan wrote a retraction request letter to the Times.
 Why?
 At the time, Alabama statutes prevented plaintiffs from collecting punitive damages without proof of a retraction request denial.

 The New York Times opted not to retract, but instead sent Sullivan a letter expressing puzzlement why he thought “the statements in any way reflected on [him].”